amirhamjacse/amirhamjacse/README.md

 <h3 align="center">Passionate Full Stack Software Developer</h3>

 <p> <h4>Professional Journey</h4>
+Over the past few years, I’ve had the privilege of working with dynamic teams across leading tech companies.
-For the past year, I've been a part of the talented team at Tiger Park Limited, where I've actively contributed to some major project.
-My primary focus has been on leveraging Python, Django, Django Rest Framework (DRF) and Vuejs to craft robust and scalable solutions.
+I started my professional journey at Tiger Park Limited, where I actively contributed to major projects, primarily leveraging Python, Django, Django Rest Framework (DRF), and Vue.js to build robust and scalable solutions.
+Later, I joined GProjukti Limited as a Backend Developer, further strengthening my expertise in developing efficient, secure, and maintainable APIs and backend systems.
+Currently, I’m working at Dream71 Bangladesh Limited, where I continue to design and implement innovative solutions that align with business goals and enhance user experience.

 <h4>Passion for Problem Solving</h4>
 I'm not just a software engineer; I'm a tech enthusiast with a deep-seated passion for problem-solving.
 I thrive on the challenges that come with each project, utilizing my analytical mindset and coding prowess to overcome obstacles and deliver efficient solutions.